-Practical strategies, product updates, and call intelligence ideas for businesses that cannot afford to miss revenue opportunities.
+Practical strategies, product updates, and ideas on prioritizing calls and voicemails for businesses that cannot afford to miss revenue opportunities.

 When a voicemail comes in, the instinct is to return it as soon as possible.
 That part is right.
 The problem is what happens when ten voicemails come in at once, or thirty over the course of a day.
 At that point, speed alone is not the answer.
 The order you return them in determines whether the right people hear back from you in time, and whether the ones who needed you today find someone else by tomorrow.